 1. Print and Play.

-- Impact - About 2 pages.
+- Impact - Two small screens, some reference sheets, and a small rule book.
 Not a big PnP.
-You will need to supply some tokens and 3 standard dice.
+However, you will need to supply 12 standard dice.

 Rules - The Worst Of It